Dynamical formation of Gaia BH3 in the progenitor globular cluster of the ED-2 stream: Implications

 \subsection{Connecting to gravitational wave sources}

 As the catalogue of BBH mergers detected via gravitational waves by LIGO/Virgo/KAGRA (LVK) grows \citep{LVK2023_GWTC3}, the details of the astrophysical origin of these sources remain elusive.
-Dynamical formation within GCs has emerged as one possible scenario and has been studied at length using $N$-body cluster simulations including CMC \citep[e.g.,][]{Rodriguez2016}.
-In GCs, the dynamical formation of \sbh binaries like \gb and the three BH candidates observed in NGC~3201 is an inevitable byproduct of the same processes that lead to formation of merging BH pairs \citep[e.g.,][]{Kremer2018_3201}.
-Thus, detection of sources like \gb provide important constraints on the properties of BHs in clusters, their dynamics, and the role of GCs in forming GW sources.
+Dynamical formation within GCs has emerged as one possible scenario and has been studied at length using $N$-body cluster simulations, including CMC \citep[e.g.][]{Rodriguez2016}.
+In GCs, the dynamical formation of \sbh binaries like \gb and the three BH candidates observed in NGC~3201 is an inevitable byproduct of the same processes that lead to formation of merging BH pairs \citep[e.g.][]{Kremer2018_3201}.
+Thus, the detection of sources like \gb provides important constraints on the properties of BHs in clusters, their dynamics, and the role of GCs in forming GW sources.

-In Fig.~\ref{fig:masses}, we show the cumulative distribution of BH masses from our CMC models for BHs undergoing BH mergers (gray) and BHs found in \sbh binaries (blue; including both retained and ejected binaries), again adopting the cluster weighting scheme from Section~\ref{sec:methods}.
-For reference, we also show distributions of known stellar-mass BHs with mass measurements: low- and high-mass X-ray binaries (red curve) taken from \citep{Remillard2006,Corral-Santana2016}, BH mergers (black curve) from GWTC-3 \citep{LVK2023_GWTC3}, and the three \gb binaries\footnote{We note that the X-ray binary and GW histograms shown in Fig.~\ref{fig:masses} are raw data and do not take into account detection biases or astrophysical weighing \citep[for discussion, see][]{FishbachKalogera2022}.}.
-As shown, GCs naturally produce dynamically-active populations of BHs with masses consistent with both the LVK sources and \gb.
-Future detections of more \sbh binaries in the Milky Way will provide further constraints on the potential connection between these populations.
+In Fig.~\ref{fig:masses} we show the cumulative distribution of BH masses from our CMC models for BHs undergoing BH mergers (grey) and BHs found in \sbh binaries (blue; including both retained and ejected binaries), again adopting the cluster weighting scheme from Sect.~\ref{sec:methods}.
+For reference, we also show distributions of known stellar-mass BHs with mass measurements: low- and high-mass X-ray binaries (red curve) taken from \citep{Remillard2006,Corral-Santana2016}, BH mergers (black curve) from GWTC-3 \citep{LVK2023_GWTC3}, and the three \gb binaries.
+The X-ray binary and GW distributions shown in Fig.~\ref{fig:masses} are raw data and do not take into account detection biases or astrophysical weighting \citep[for discussion, see][]{FishbachKalogera2022}.
+Figure~\ref{fig:masses}, therefore, does not suggest that the CMC models predict the observed distribution of X-ray binaries, GW sources, or \sbh binaries, merely that the dynamically active populations of BHs in the CMC models have masses similar to both the LVK sources and \gb.
+Future discoveries of \sbh binaries in the Milky Way, as well as detailed detectability analysis in the CMC models, can provide constraints on the connection between these populations.